-Ngumeritiza shares her experience of studying during the pandemic, moving home, and studying remotely from abroad.
+Ngumeritiza shares her experience of studying during the pandemic and moving home.

 - Video transcript